From Disparate Systems to Unified Excellence: How Mission Streamlined Procurement Partners' Healthcare Technology Infrastructure

 Mission began by providing managed cloud services through Mission Cloud Foundation, delivering immediate cost optimization and infrastructure stability.
 Project stakeholders worked closely to plan and execute a 14- to 18-month migration, which Scott Hatcher, Head of IT Operations, CISO, and DPO at Procurement Partners, initially expected would take over two years.

 The migration focused on moving OnCare's entire application suite from Azure to AWS, leveraging key services including Amazon EC2, Amazon RDS, Amazon Aurora, AWS Elastic Beanstalk, Amazon CloudWatch, and AWS Control Tower.
-Mission's team mapped Azure services to AWS equivalents, but rather than performing one-to-one migrations, they simplified and consolidated the architecture.
-This approach reduced complexity while improving scalability both horizontally and vertically.
+Critically, Mission's team didn't simply map Azure services to AWS equivalents on a one-to-one basis.
+Instead, they took the opportunity to simplify and consolidate the architecture, reducing complexity while building a foundation designed to scale both horizontally and vertically.

 One of the most technically challenging aspects involved migrating legacy FTP and SFTP services.
-These file transfer protocols were deeply embedded in Azure's Internet Information Services infrastructure.
-Mission's engineers devised solutions that maintained simplicity for Procurement Partners while successfully transitioning these critical vendor integration touchpoints to AWS.
+These file transfer protocols were deeply embedded in Azure's Internet Information Services infrastructure and couldn't simply be lifted and shifted.
+Mission's engineers refactored how these critical vendor integration touchpoints were deployed, modernizing the approach while maintaining the operational simplicity Procurement Partners required.

 Throughout the migration, Mission helped Hatcher navigate internal challenges.
 When new CEOs and CFOs joined during the project, Mission assisted in creating business justification decks that clearly articulated project purpose, itemized costs, and demonstrated three-to-five-year total cost of ownership projections.
 The team also helped Procurement Partners secure MAP credits, maximizing the financial benefits of their AWS commitment.